pybricks/pybricks.github.io/learn/flow-basics/advanced-multitasking.md

 ---
 This section covers several more advanced uses of the Multitask block.
-You don't need these techniques for most programs, but they can be powerful and help simplify code in certain applications.
+You don't need these techniques for most programs, but they can be powerful and help simplify your code in certain situations.

 # Multitasking until one task is done

-In the [previous section](/learn/flow-basics/multitasking/), all Multitask blocks were configured to keep running until _all_ tasks (stacks of blocks) placed in it had completed.
-Instead, you can make the Multitask block do things simultaneously until _one_ task is done, whichever completes first.
+In the [previous section](/learn/flow-basics/multitasking/), all Multitask blocks were configured to keep running until _all_ tasks (stacks of blocks) placed in them had completed.
+Instead, you can make the Multitask block do things simultaneously until _one_ task is done—whichever completes first.

-This technique is useful for doing something in the background while you wait for something else to complete, as shown in the following program.
+This technique is useful for doing something in the background while you wait for something else to finish, as shown in the following program.

 {% include block-program.html
 path="L04_4_multitask_one"